anay29/Perceprton-for-text-classification-from-scratch-using-TFIDF-from-scratch-/README.md

-# Perceprton-for-text-classification-from-scratch-using-TFIDF-from-scratch-
+# Perceptron-for-text-classification-from-scratch-using-TFIDF-from-scratch-
-Perceprton for text classification from scratch using TFIDF (from scratch)
+Perceptron for text classification from scratch using TFIDF (from scratch)